IN THIS SECTION

 Tutor time is also spent working on such skills and discussing opportunities / preparing students for these opportunities.
 Personal development days also allow the above aims to be implemented.

-Students in years 10 -14 can access 1:1 career meeting with Helen Downey and / or Mr Myers.
+Students in years 10 -14 can access 1:1 career meeting with Mr Myers.
 A written report is issued to students after these sessions.
 A weekly lunch time careers drop-in service is also offered and local colleges , employers and apprenticeship providers do attend this session.
 Careers advice is also available to all students at key transition points e.g. year 9 options and the Wollaston School Sixth Form open evening.

 There are a large variety of websites available to help students and their parents such as: